abstractqqq/arkadia/README.md

 # ARKaDia

-**ARKaDia** is an ARray (ndarray) backed KD-tree that is more suitable for data science use cases.
+**ARKaDia** is an arbitrary-sized ARray KD-tree that is more suitable for data science use cases.
 E.g. entropy calculations, KNN searches on a fixed dataset, etc.

 It is built mostly to serve the Python package [polars_ds](https://github.com/abstractqqq/polars_ds_extension), which is a data science package that is dataframe-centric, and supports complex queries in a dataframe using Polar's syntax.
-This explains most of the unusual design decisions of the package, e.g. using ArrayViews as input arguments instead of &[T].
+This explains most of the unusual design decisions of the package.

 It is slightly faster than the other kdtree package in Rust [`kdtree`](https://crates.io/crates/kdtree).
-I am not comparing with other kdtree packages that require fixed length array at compile time.
-For data science use cases, data dimension has to be a variable.
-The code in here only tries to support L2, L Infinity, and maybe L1 distances.
-It has optimized implementation for each distance metric here.
-I do not intend to support Haversine distance or arbitrary distances.
+I am not comparing with kdtree packages that require compile time known fixed length arrays.
+For data science use cases, data dimension cannot be known at compile time.
+The code in here only tries to support L2, L Infinity, and L1 distances.
+I do not intend to support other distances.

 You can see benchmark logs below.